When the shepherd lost his sheep: Modern status

-Today, the musical folk poem When the shepherd lost his sheep has largely disappeared from living tradition.
+Today, the musical folk poem "When the shepherd lost his sheep" has largely disappeared from living tradition.
 Its decline is linked to profound transformations in rural life, including the mechanization of agriculture, collectivization, the disappearance of communal pastures, and the erosion of traditional lifestyles.
 The situation has been exacerbated by broader social and economic changes that have led to the disintegration of peasant communities – the primary bearers of oral tradition.
 The influence of globalization has also reduced the space for the performance and transmission of pastoral folklore in its original form.

-A notable revival took place in 2015, when the Romanian group Trei Parale – renowned for their interpretations of traditional music – released an album titled Ciobanul care și-a pierdut oile, featuring their modern rendition of the poem.
+In 2015, the Romanian traditional music group Trei Parale released an album titled Ciobanul care și-a pierdut oile, featuring their modern rendition of the poem.